Mwene-Ditu

 Mwene-Ditu is a town in southern Democratic Republic of the Congo, Lomami Province.

 History

 The city of Mwene Ditu is born of the Presidential Order Act No. 43/2003 of 28 March 2003 on a proposal and request of a national adviser on defense and security during the transition from the Global and Inclusive Agreement signed SUN CITY, South Africa during 2003.

-Its importance stems from its strategic position on the rich and not developed areas of green pastures and agro-pastoral, including the proximity to the city of Mbuji-Mayi, capital of the province of Kasai Oriental, located 126 km north of Mwene-Ditu.
-Everything passes through Mwene-Ditu.
+Its importance stems from its strategic position on areas of green pastures and agro-pastoral, including the proximity to the city of Mbuji-Mayi, capital of the province of Kasai Oriental, located 126 km north of Mwene-Ditu.

+In 2021, Mwene-Ditu briefly became the focus of national attention after local farmers uncovered a previously undocumented section of an early 20th-century railway storage depot while clearing land near the old rail corridor that connects the city to Kananga.

 Transport

 It is served by a station on the national railway system.

 Mwene-Ditu Airport is located in the northwestern part of the city.